collabnix/kubelabs/Karpenter101/fine-tuning.md

 So if you are in the middle of a DDoS attack and you want to keep your servers up while the attack is being handled, you could either run this script manually or have it automated by whatever tool you used as your application firewall.

-### 4. Managing Data-Intensive Workloads
+## Handling Data-Intensive Workloads
-Data-intensive workloads, such as databases or persistent storage workloads, require high memory and disk throughput.

-#### **Configuration Example:**
+Data-intensive workloads, such as databases or persistent storage workloads, require high memory and disk throughput. `r` class machines are generally the best option for memory, but note that they have very low CPU which might affect application start times.
+Also, the smallest available `r` machine has 16GB of memory so it might be too much considering that the best way to run an application is distributed with multiple machines in different availability zones.
+However, if your applications are memory intensive and you have a number of them, the `r` class is the way to go.

 ```yaml
 apiVersion: karpenter.k8s.aws/v1beta1
 kind: NodePool